taylornyquist/spontaneous-adventurer/README.md

 I NEED a way to plan for last-minute trips.

-The Spontaneous Adventurer serves as a guide for last-minute getaways and day trips, providing current information on events, nearby parks, weather conditions, and current COVID-19 conditions in a given location.
+The Spontaneous Adventurer serves as a guide for last-minute getaways and day trips, providing current information on events, nearby parks, weather conditions and current COVID-19 conditions in a given location.

 In this time of uncertainty, a last-minute getaway can reduce anxiety that comes from staying home.
 The Spontaneous Adventurer provides the information needed to plan a successful adventure at a traveler's fingertips.

 ## Process
 The project was built with HTML, CSS, JavaScript, and JQuery.
-The project also utilized Moment, Skeleton, and Google Fonts.
+The project also utilized Moment.js, Skeleton CSS, and Google Fonts.

 The following APIs were used:
 * COVID Tracking